jdhitsolutions/WindowsUpdateSetting/docs/Test-IsWindowsUpdatePaused.md

 ## DESCRIPTION

-A simple boolean test to determine if updates are paused on a Windows 10 system.
+A simple Boolean test to determine if updates are paused on a Windows 10 system.

 ## EXAMPLES